fb PAP breast reconstruction in Paris - DR DJIAN

 This flap is called PAP for «Profunda Artery Perforator», which is the artery on which the irrigation of this flap depends.

-The surgeon prescribes a CT scan of the vessels in the thigh to ensure that the surgery is feasible.
+The surgeon prescribes a CT scan of the thigh vessels to ensure that the surgery is feasible.

 The plastic surgeon The flap is removed using microsurgical magnifying glasses, a very fine surgical technique.

-Once the flap has been isolated, it is connected to the internal mammary vessels at the level of the breast reconstruction.
+Once the flap has been isolated, it is connected to the internal mammary vessels in the breast to be reconstructed.

 Removal of the flap leaves a scar at the root of the thigh (at groin level).